tiprankstipranks

 Our leverage and obligations to service our debt could adversely affect our business.

-As of December 31, 2023, we had aggregate outstanding indebtedness of $13,043 million, including senior secured term loan facilities in an aggregate principal amount of $6,450 million, senior secured first lien notes in an aggregate principal amount of $2,800 million and senior secured second lien notes in an aggregate principal amount of $3,650 million.
+As of December 31, 2024, we had aggregate outstanding indebtedness of $13,759 million, including senior secured term loan facilities in an aggregate principal amount of $6,001 million, senior secured first lien notes in an aggregate principal amount of $4,000 million and senior secured second lien notes in an aggregate principal amount of $3,650 million.
 Subject to restrictions set forth in these instruments, we may also incur significant additional indebtedness in the future, some of which may be secured debt.
 This may have the effect of increasing our total leverage.
-Our substantial leverage could have important potential consequences, including, but not limited to: - increasing our vulnerability to, and reducing our flexibility to respond to, changes in our business and general adverse economic and industry conditions;- requiring the dedication of a substantial portion of our cash flow from operations to our debt service, thereby reducing the availability of such cash flow to fund working capital, capital expenditures, acquisitions, joint ventures, product research, dividends, share repurchases or other corporate purposes;- increasing our vulnerability to a downgrade of our credit rating, which could adversely affect our cost of funds, liquidity and access to capital markets;- placing us at a competitive disadvantage compared to competitors who are not as highly leveraged;- restricting us from making strategic acquisitions or causing us to make non-strategic divestitures;- exposing us to the risk of increased interest rates for variable interest rate borrowings under our credit facilities;- making it more difficult for us to repay, refinance or satisfy our obligations with respect to our debt;- limiting our ability to borrow additional funds in the future and increasing the cost of any such borrowing;- imposing restrictive covenants that may hinder our ability to finance future operations and capital needs or to pursue certain business opportunities and activities, and which, in the event of non-compliance without cure or waiver, could result in an event of default and the acceleration of the applicable debt and any debt subject to cross-acceleration;- requiring repayment or an offer to repurchase in the event of a change of control that may delay or prevent such change of control; and - exposing us to risks related to fluctuations in foreign currency as we earn profits in a variety of currencies around the world and substantially all of our debt is denominated in U.S. dollars.
+Our leverage could have important potential consequences, including, but not limited to: - increasing our vulnerability to, and reducing our flexibility to respond to, changes in our business and general adverse economic and industry conditions;- requiring the dedication of a substantial portion of our cash flow from operations to our debt service, thereby reducing the availability of such cash flow to fund working capital, capital expenditures, acquisitions, joint ventures, product research, dividends, share repurchases or other corporate purposes;- increasing our vulnerability to a downgrade of our credit rating, which could adversely affect our cost of funds, liquidity and access to capital markets;- placing us at a competitive disadvantage compared to those competitors who are not as highly leveraged;- restricting us from making strategic acquisitions or causing us to make non-strategic divestitures;- exposing us to the risk of increased interest rates for variable interest rate borrowings under our credit facilities;- making it more difficult for us to repay, refinance or satisfy our obligations with respect to our debt;- limiting our ability to borrow additional funds in the future and increasing the cost of any such borrowing;- imposing restrictive covenants that may hinder our ability to finance future operations and capital needs or to pursue certain business opportunities and activities, and which, in the event of non-compliance without a cure or waiver, could result in an event of default and the acceleration of the applicable debt and any debt subject to cross-acceleration;- requiring repayment or an offer to repurchase in the event of a change of control that may delay or prevent such change of control; and - exposing us to risks related to fluctuations in foreign currency to the extent not appropriately hedged, as we earn profits in a variety of currencies around the world and substantially all of our debt is denominated in U.S. dollars.
 If we are unable to generate sufficient cash flow to pay indebtedness and other funding needs or refinance our indebtedness on favorable terms, or at all, our financial condition may be materially adversely affected.
 Following the occurrence of either an event of default or change of control, we may not have sufficient resources to repurchase, repay or redeem our obligations, as applicable, and we may not be able to obtain additional financing to satisfy these obligations on terms favorable to us or at all.
 Also, if we were unable to repay the amounts due under our secured indebtedness, the holders of such indebtedness could proceed against the collateral that secures such indebtedness.
 In the event our creditors accelerate the repayment of our secured indebtedness, we and our subsidiaries may not have sufficient assets to repay that indebtedness.

 Corporate Activity and Growth1 | 3.2%